bruprescott/CTDizzle/README.md

  |08/06/17| Added downcast filter for R script.
  |08/10/17| Officially switched to MKRZero.
 No more planned updates for Qduino build.
 Edited parts list and pinout guide to reflect change.
  |08/11/17| Added depth and salinity calculations to MKRZero_OpCode.
 Updated MATLAB tool.
  |08/19/17| Changed atmospheric pressure assumption to 1013 mbar.
+Organized directories.
+User manual overhaul.

 ## Planned Updates